anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #prmasd_CDDL_def title='CDDL for BRSKI-PRM Agent Signed Data' artwork-align="left"}

-The `created-on` member SHALL contain the creation date and time as standard date/time string as defined in {{Section 5.6 of !RFC3339}}.
+The `created-on` member SHALL contain the current date and time at tPVR creation as standard date/time string as defined in {{Section 5.6 of !RFC3339}}.

 The `serial-number` member SHALL contain the product-serial-number of the pledge with which the Registrar-Agent assumes to communicate as string.
 The format MUST correspond to the X520SerialNumber field of IDevID certificates.